Deep learning of transition probability densities for stochastic asset models with applications in option pricing: Methods

+Next, we briefly recall the deep learning terminology.
+As discussed in Section \ref{sec:constructing_loss}, our goal is to train the NN $f(t,\boldsymbol{x};\boldsymbol{\mathbf{\theta}})$ (with $\boldsymbol{\theta}$ being the trainable NN parameters) to accurately approximate $u(t,\boldsymbol{x})$ so that the loss function $L(f)$ is minimised.
+Hence, we have an optimisation problem: we need to find the NN parameters $\boldsymbol{\mathbf{\theta}}$ that make the loss the smallest.
+To capture the complexity of the PDE solution, a complex deep NN has to be used to represent the solution, and finding optimal NN parameters could become a laborious task.
+This task is dealt with much more efficiently using a GPU rather than a CPU, predominately thanks to GPUs having a large number of so-called tensor cores working in parallel and aimed to accelerate matrix operations.

+The NN training starts with initialisation of the parameters $\boldsymbol{\mathbf{\theta}}$ and with generating randomised points $(t,\boldsymbol{x})$ in $[0,T]\times G$.
+These points are fed into the input layer of the NN and propagated to evaluate $f(t,\boldsymbol{x};\boldsymbol{\mathbf{\theta}})$ (the forward propagation step) and to calculate the loss $L(f)$.
+We then use an optimisation algorithm (or optimiser) to update the trainable parameter $\boldsymbol{\mathbf{\theta}}$ in order to minimise the loss function.
+One of the simplest examples of optimisation algorithms is gradient descent.
+The optimiser requires efficient calculation of gradients of the loss function with respect to the NN parameters which is a back-propagation algorithm (see, e.g., \citealp{goodfellow2016deep}).

-The idea of solving PDE problems by DGM is that, by using stochastic gradient descent and back propagation from the deep learning algorithms \citep{goodfellow2016deep}, one can efficiently find the set of neural network parameters $\boldsymbol{\mathbf{\theta}}$ which minimise the loss function $L(f)$.
-Note that DGM solves PDE problems without building a mesh.
+Let us now summarise.
+The idea of solving PDE problems via a NN is that, by applying the optimisation algorithm of choice and back propagation from the deep learning \citep{goodfellow2016deep}, one can efficiently find the set of NN parameters $\boldsymbol{\mathbf{\theta}}$ which minimises the loss function $L(f)$.
+Note that the NN solves PDE problems without building a mesh.
 We also remark that the deep learning approach allows us to break away from the ``curse of dimensionality'' and efficiently solve high-dimensional PDEs, including high-dimensional parametric PDEs as shown in this paper.